Can you bring lighters on a plane? Essential information for travellers

 Read also

-Can you bring scissors on a plane?
-Guidelines for safe travel
+Can you bring alcohol on a plane?
+Rules and packing tips

 Can you bring a lighter on a plane?
 You can bring certain types of lighters on a plane, but there are restrictions.
 Disposable and Zippo lighters without fuel are allowed in checked bags, but lighters with fuel are prohibited.
 If you must pack a lighter in your checked luggage, ensure it is either empty or stored in a DOT-approved case.
 This will prevent any potential safety hazards and ensure compliance with TSA rules.